therealcmiller/cmillerbot/README.md

 **You will need to create a "Config.java" file**

-You can get your Bearer token and Client ID by doing [this](https://dev.twitch.tv/docs/authentication#getting-tokens) and your oAuth token can be found [here](https://twitchapps.com/tmi/)
+You can get your Bearer token and Client ID by doing [this](https://dev.twitch.tv/docs/authentication#getting-tokens) and setting up your bot [here](https://dev.twitch.tv/console) and your oAuth token can be found [here](https://twitchapps.com/tmi/)

     package org.jibble.pircbot;
     /*